-Women's Business is a collaboration of women's organisations aligned in their passion to amplify First Nations and Culturally and Racially Marginalised (CARM) women in Australia.
-We work with Australian organisations providing strategies to develop programs that respectfully and authentically engage First Nations and CARM women.
+Women's Business is a collaboration of women's organisations aligned in their passion to amplify First Nations and Culturally and Linguistically Diverse (CALD) women in Australia.
+We work with Australian organisations providing strategies to develop programs that respectfully and authentically engage First Nations and CALD women.

-Our key relationships are with Women & Leadership Australia, Women for Election,
+Our key relationships are with Women & Leadership Australia, Pathways to Politics for Women, Generation Women, Tiddas in Business and Politics in Colour.

-Kat is a descendant of the Mer and Mua peoples of the Torres Strait Islands.
-She has gained significant experience working in multinational organisations in Sydney, London & Edinburgh and has worked for some of the world’s largest public and private sector companies including Andersons, ABN Amro, Société Générale in Australia, EY and Freshfields and The Pensions Regulator in UK.
+Kat is a descendant of the Mer and Mua peoples of the Torres Strait Islands with German and Scottish heritage.
+She has gained significant experience working in multinational organisations in Sydney, London & Edinburgh and has worked for some of the world’s largest public and private sector companies including ABN Amro, City of Sydney, UNSW and University of Melbourne in Australia as well as EY, Freshfields Bruckhaus Deringer, The Pensions Regulator and Edinburgh Council in the UK.

-Today, Kat is a an Indigenous entrepreneur specialising in Business Development.
-She has also designed and delivered some of the country's most innovative leadership development programs and events for First Nations and People of Colour.
+Today, Kat is an Indigenous entrepreneur specialising in Indigenous business development and investments.
+She has designed and delivered some of the country's most innovative leadership development programs and events for First Nations and People of Colour including Political Candidate Training for Women of Colour for Politics in Colour and the Emerging Indigenous Executive Leaders Program at UNSW.

 Marie is a proud Dunghutti and Gamilaroi woman, a mother of 5 Grandmother of 10.